jericholeal/jl-virtualnetlab/README.md

 - Realized Grafana & Prometheus run in the same Docker network, used internal path instead of host IP and port

 #### Trouble accessing smbshare on fileserver01 from windowsclient01
-- fileserver01 pinged, but \\fileserver01\smbshare mounting failed
+- fileserver01 pinged, but \\fileserver01\smbshare network drive mapping failed
 - Found sharename typo in smb.conf, fixed it

 #### linuxclient01 backups problems
 - Added a static DHCP lease to linuxclient01 to ensure consistent IP for SSH-based backups

+## License
+This portfolio piece is shared publicly to showcase my work.
+Please do not copy, reuse, or redistribute any content without explicit permission.